1160 McDermott Drive

 For further information, please visit the Financial Aid website.

 Hamel, Cheryl Counseling Scholarship

-Will support a full or part-time graduate student pursing a Master's Degree in Elementary or Secondary School Counseling with a GPA of 3.5+.
+Will support a full or part-time graduate student pursing a Master's Degree in School Counseling with a GPA of 3.5+.
 College of Education Scholarship Deadlines: Oct.
 1 - Dec.
 18 each year for the following fall semester.

 All applicants must submit the scholarship application using the link below.
 Please include a current transcript, 1 letter of recommendation (faculty/optional field based supervising counselor), and personal statement.
 Contact the Department of Counseling Education, 610-436-2559, with any questions.

 Thank you for your interest in the College of Education's scholarship application.
 We are no longer accepting applications at this time.
 If you have any questions, please contact Linda Ryan at 610-430-4172.

 College of Education

 Must have completed 9 credit towards degree.